Yosefnago/Merkaz_lib/README.md

 ## Installation
 To get started with Merkaz_lib, you'll need to have Python installed on your system.
 You can then clone the repository and install the necessary dependencies.

-**Note on `requirements.txt`:** The `requirements.txt` file is currently unreadable due to a character encoding issue.
-We are working to resolve this.
-In the meantime, you may need to manually install the required libraries.

 ## Virtual Environment Setup
 It is highly recommended to use a virtual environment to manage the project's dependencies.
 Here's how to set one up: